patrickk/patrickk/README.md

 #### 🔭  I'm currently working as a Senior Software Engineer, with React (with Hooks!), Redux, TypeScript, JavaScript(ES6+), Webpack, Protobufs (Protocol Buffers), and Firebase.
 I also am in charge of my current role's CI/CD pipelines, with React Testing Library, Cypress, and GitHub Actions.

 #### 🌱 I’m currently working on becoming better at Go, Docker, and various tools related to GCP.
-I'm highly interested in becoming more "fullstack".

 #### 📫 Feel free to reach out to me!
 My email is patrickkim93@gmail.com.